The first page of Event Viewer article explains how to access Event Viewer, filter or search for specific events and track user logins and logoffs.

-- Event ID 4099 - "Backup was cancelled" (only in Windows Vista, 7, 8 and 8.1).
+- Event ID 4099 - "Backup was canceled" (only in Windows Vista, 7, 8, 8.1 and 10).
 This means that someone stopped a running backup and the latest backup is not complete.
 Run the backup task again as soon as possible.

 - Event ID 4103 - "The backup did not complete because of an error writing to the backup location <drive letter>.
 The error is: The backup location cannot be found or is not valid" (only in Windows Vista and newer).
 This means that Windows Backup could not access the drive you specified as the backup location.
 Connect the drive or update your Windows Backup configuration.